James Randall (murderer): Other deaths

 Randall was alleged to have been involved in other deaths in Massachusetts and Florida, including that of LaDonna Roberts Steller.
 Steller's nude body was found about 11 a.m. on July 30, 1994, in weeds on a vacant lot in the 600 block of Drew Street in Clearwater.
 The initial investigations that linked Randall to the deaths of Evans and Pugh involved inquiry into a series of deaths involving female victims, many of them prostitutes, who were killed by strangulation and whose bodies were found naked.
+Randall was also considered a suspect in the murder of Peggy Darnell, who was killed on November 18, 1995.

 The St Petersburg Times reported that when the imprisoned Randall was informed by detectives he would be charged with the murders of Cynthia Pugh and Wendy Evans, he replied, "Is that all?"

 Although investigations are continuing, no charges were laid against Randall relating to other deaths.